-NOMIX App & Wallet
+BIOCLOCK App & Wallet

-The NOMIX app allows for searching & discovering, collecting, and providing personal omics and biomarker data for longevity research and development.
+For the user interface we have chosen a more user-friendly, self-explanatory name: BIOCLOCK.
+The BIOCLOCK app allows for searching & discovering, collecting, and providing personal omics and biomarker data for longevity research and development.
 It comes with a fully-fledged Self-Sovereign Identity (SSI) functionality: users can verifiably authenticate themselves digitally while being in full control of their data.

-This unique privacy feature makes the NOMIX app fully compliant with EU laws and regulations.
+This unique privacy feature makes the BIOCLOCK app fully compliant with EU laws and regulations.
 The unique integrated 'everKEY' mechanism allows for the recovery of a lost keyphrase (e.g. password) even in completely decentralized storage.

-The NOMIX app's wallet functionality allows for sending and receiving NOMX, the NOMIX reward token.
-Before the launch of the NOMIX system, first users receive NOMX tokens in their NOMIX Wallet (via airdrop) as rewards for their active participation as beta users on the marketplace.
+The BIOCLOCK app's wallet functionality allows for sending and receiving NOMX, the NOMIX reward token.
+Before the launch of the NOMIX system, first users receive NOMX tokens in their BIOCLOCK Wallet (via airdrop) as rewards for their active participation as beta users on the marketplace.
 This mechanism helps to maintain sustainable overall market growth.